The Carthaginians in Spain

 Only 25 years old and apparently indoctrinated by his father to hate the Romans, Hannibal quickly moved to bring as much of the peninsula under his control as possible, advancing inland as far as Salamanca.
 Nevertheless, the real trigger that was to unleash the Second Punic War was the siege and conquest of Sagunto 219-18 BC.
 Although Sagunto was situated south of the Ebro and technically under Carthaginian command, it had placed itself under Roman protection sometime between 225 and 220.
 An attack on Sagunto was, therefore, a sign that Hannibal was ready to confront Rome directly.
 Only after the fall of the city, following a siege of some 8 months, did Rome declare war on Carthage, by which time Hannibal's plans to cross the Ebro and invade Italy via the Alps were well under way.

 Rome’s reaction following the fall of Sagunto was immediate.
-At the same time that Hannibal was crossing the Alps, Roman soldiers landed near Emporion (Ampurias, Catalan Empúries), north east of Gerona (Girona) and then moved down the Mediterranean coast.
+At the same time that Hannibal was crossing the Alps, Roman soldiers landed near Emporion (Ampurias, Catalan Empúries), north east of Gerona (Girona) thereby cutting Hannibal’s line of communications before moving down the Mediterranean coast.
 The struggle for Iberia lasted some 12 years (218-206 BC).